 I know that no two spiritual journeys are the same, and that each of us has embarked on our own path on a journey of our own making.
 What I hope to do is to set you on the road and give you hope on your way, to inspire you to create your own journey and carve out your own path, and maybe to point to a few guideposts along the way.

 This autobiographical story is from Chapter 1 of KaRin SuCase’s book, The Night of Five Questions: One Ordinary Woman’s Extraordinary Journey to True Faith, Miracles, and Magic.
-KaRin is an intuitive teacher, counselor, and psychic healer blessed with the soul gift for empowerment communication.
-To contact KaRin and learn more, visit her website at www.angeltouchedministries.com.
+Before passing from multiple myeloma on September 29, 2019, KaRin was an intuitive teacher, counselor, and psychic healer blessed with the soul gift for empowerment communication.
+Her beautiful soul lives on in many ways, including through the powerful messages she left in her book.